 (Universität Hamburg; 1910–present; open access) Publishes research on African languages and their social and historical contexts.
 The journal has a broad range of topics that covers the subfields of linguistics and is especially interested in publishing primary linguistic data and the analyses thereof.

 (Online-only; 2020–present; open access) Forum for discussions about applied and theoretical issues in African linguistics.
 AWPAL welcomes original contributions on all aspects of African languages and linguistics, in particular those that are data-oriented and descriptive or pedagogical in nature.
 Nonetheless, manuscripts are accepted across all domains of linguistics.
 Finally, we especially encourage and welcome contributions from graduate students and junior scholars in Africa.

-(Rüdiger Köppe Verlag) The Frankfurt African Studies Bulletin (FAB) are published annually.
+(Rüdiger Köppe Verlag) The Frankfurt African Studies Bulletins (FAB) are published annually.
 They are edited by members of the Institut für Afrikanistik of the Goethe-University in Frankfurt/Main, Germany.

 (De Gruyter; 1979–present) Publishes original contributions on all aspects of African language studies, synchronic as well as diachronic, theoretical as well as data-oriented; also contains list of recently published books on African languages and linguistics.

 (UniorPress, University of Naples “L’Orientale”; 2020–present; open access) Publishes data-driven research contributions related to any aspect of African languages.
 A special focus is given to description, documentation and analysis of undocumented and under-described languages.
 Also publishes studies on modern and contemporary literatures in African languages with a special focus on texts (both in oral or written form).

 Journal of West African Languages